tarantool/cartridge-cli/README.md

 cartridge create --name myapp
 ```

-Pack an application into a distributable:
+Pack an application into a distributable, for example into an RPM package:

 ```sh
 cartridge pack rpm ./myapp